 MP for Edinburgh West

 Christine Jardine is the Liberal Democrat MP for Edinburgh West, first elected in 2017.
-She currently serves on the Women and Equalities Committee, is a member of the Panel of Chairs, and sits on the Space Industry (Indemnities) Bill committee; she has previously held Lib Dem spokesperson roles including on Women and Equalities, Scotland, Treasury and Cabinet Office.
+She serves on the Women and Equalities Committee and sits on the Panel of Chairs, and since 2025 has been a member of the Space Industry (Indemnities) Bill committee.
+In the Liberal Democrats she has held several spokesperson roles, including on Women and Equalities, Scotland, Treasury and Cabinet Office, reflecting a focus on equality, welfare and governance issues.

-Declared financial interests include gifts, benefits and hospitality from UK sources (6 entries), miscellaneous interests (2 entries), and a visit outside the UK (1 entry).
+Declared financial interests include seven entries of gifts, benefits and hospitality from UK sources, two miscellaneous entries, and one entry for visits outside the UK.

 Generated 21 February 2026